-When blood stains happen, as soon as possible flush the blood stain with cold water - NEVER hot water.
+When blood stains happen, as soon as possible, flush the stained fabric with cold water, NEVER hot water.
 Blood stains contain other ingredients but the protein component needs treatment first.
-Never use hot water because it cooks the protein into the fibers making the stain hard to remove.
+Never use hot water because it cooks the protein into the fibers making the stain harder to remove.

-If you are concerned about disease or the stains are exceptionally large, you should disinfect the washable items.
+If you are concerned about diseases or if the stains are exceptionally large, you should disinfect the washable items.
 Follow these tips for disinfecting both white and colored laundry.

 If you choose to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 If the blood stain is fresh, blot up as much moisture as possible with a white paper towel.
 Keep moving to a clean area of the towel as the blood is absorbed to prevent making the stain larger.
-If the stain has dried, use a soft bristled brush to loosen the dried blood.
+If the stain has dried, use a soft bristled brush to loosen the dried blood and vacuum away before treating.

 Next, mix one teaspoon of liquid hand dishwashing detergent in two cups of cold water.
 Dip a white cloth or the brush in this solution.
 Work from the outside edge of the stain toward the center to prevent spreading.
 Blot or lightly scrub the stain and blot with a dry paper towel to absorb the moisture.
 Keep blotting with the cleaning solution and the dry towel until no more color is transferred.